 Some of these nests get their brilliant color from chemical reactions that take place between air, moisture and bird waste.

-Our red bird’s nests are sourced in the most responsible way possible, not only to protect your health but to promote safe harvesting practices that protect the well-being of Southeast Asia swallow population.
+Our red, white and gold bird’s nests are responsibly sourced, not only to protect your health but to promote safe harvesting practices that protect the well-being of Southeast Asia swallow population.

 Our products are known for their excellent taste, beautiful colors and time-honored health benefits.
 Head to our online store to learn more about our edible bird’s nests.